iotaledger/iota-java/README.md

     iota.node.host=127.0.0.1
     iota.node.port=14265

 Jota is still *not* in the central maven repository.
-It will be available when it will cover 100% iota's rest interface.

 ##Warning
  -   This is pre-release software!